theforeman/kafo/README.md

 ## Validations

-If you specify validations of parameters in your init.pp manifest they will be replaced with your values even before puppet is run.
+If you specify validations of parameters in your init.pp manifest they will be replaced with your values even before Puppet is run.
 In order to do this you must follow a few rules however:

 * you must use standard validation functions (e.g. validate_array, validate_re, ...)

-* you must have stdlib in modules directory
+These functions are re-implemented in Kafo from common stdlib functions, so please contribute any missing ones.

 ## Enabling or disabling module